gwenwindflower/tbd/README.md

 ## 💽 A sweet and speedy code generator for dbt

-> [!IMPORTANT]
-> This project is still in its _very_ early stages.
-It should be relatively safe to use, but don't be surprised by bugs, breaking changes, or missing features.
-Please feel free to open issues or PRs if you have any feedback!
-Most importantly, be sure you're always pointing the output at an empty directory, or it may overwrite files with the same names.

 _**Disclaimer**: This project is not affiliated with dbt Labs in any way.
 It is a personal project and is not officially supported by dbt Labs.
 I work at dbt Labs, but I develop this project in my own time._

 `tbd` quickly generates code for new and existing dbt projects with a variety of features: